 Although they don't service Central Illinois, Cox is a major cable company.
-They have a map of their business network at http://ww2.cox.com/wcm/en/business/datasheet/national-ip-backbone-map.pdf
+They have a map of their business network available.
+You may want to open the version saved in Canvas if you have trouble viewing this one:

+http://ww2.cox.com/wcm/en/business/datasheet/national-ip-backbone-map.pdf